Cleveland Clinic logo

 Diagnosis and Tests

-Your provider can see a distinct pattern that looks like twisting points or peaks (which it means in French) on an electrocardiogram (EKG).
+Your provider can see a long QT interval and a distinct pattern that looks like twisting points or peaks on an electrocardiogram (EKG).

 Management and Treatment

-If you inherited Long QT syndrome from your parents, your treatment will include more long-term solutions than someone who got Long QT syndrome from a medication.
+Torsades de Pointes treatment may include medications and procedures.
+If you inherited long QT syndrome from your parents, your treatment will include more long-term solutions than someone who got a long QT interval from a medication.

-Your provider may use one of the following medical devices:
+Your provider may use one of the following treatments:

 Advertisement